bajaj/crawler/readme.md

 ## Usage
 - Language used for coding- Java 1.8
 - Build tool: Gradle
+- The output is printed to STDOUT and is also written to result.txt file.
 ```bash
 $ ./gradlew build
 $ ./gradlew run -PappArgs="['https://gocardless.com/', 60]"